-(factor 0.28 in the above equation shall be used for category 2 vehicles with a gross vehicle mass up to 3.5 tons and shall be replaced by factor 0.15 in the case of category 1 vehicles), m{r0} is the mass in running order, kg;
+(factor 0.28 in the above equation shall be used for category 2 vehicles with a gross vehicle mass up to 3.5 tons and shall be replaced by factor 0.15 in the case of category 1 vehicles),

-(n/v)(ng{vmax}) is the ratio obtained by dividing the engine speed n by the vehicle speed v for gear ng{vmax}, min-1/(km/h);

-MC is the technically permissible maximum laden mass of the combination (see paragraph 3.2.27. of this Regulation), kg.
+- $v{max}$ is the maximum vehicle speed as specified in paragraph 2. (i) of this annex.
+Only the $v{max}$ value resulting from the intersection of the required road load power curve and the available power curve of the relevant gear shall be used for the conditions in (2) and (3) above.
+A $v{max}$ value resulting from a limitation of the engine speed which prevents this intersection of curves shall not be used; - $(n/v)(ng{vmax})$ is the ratio obtained by dividing the engine speed n by the vehicle speed v for gear $ng{vmax}$ , min-1/(km/h); - mr0 is the mass in running order, kg; - MC is the technically permissible maximum laden mass of the combination (see paragraph 3.2.27. of this Regulation), kg.